Grow These Herbal Remedies for Colds and Flu

 This page may contain affiliate links.
 As an Amazon Associate I earn from qualifying purchases.

 Once inside you, the virus attacks your body’s cells and hijacks their normal function to replicate and spread.
-Some strains of the flu are so virulent that they can take over the body and can cause extreme illness and even death.
-Because they’re viruses, and not bacteria, antibiotics have no effect on them.
+Some strains of the flu are so virulent that they can take over the body and can cause extreme illness.
+Unfortunately, antibiotics have no effect on the cold or flu viruses.

-The very nature of a viral infection limits what doctors can prescribe to help you once you have a cold or the flu.
-There are classes of anti-viral medications that may be offered but their effectiveness has been questioned.
-Traditional medicines tend to focus on treating the symptoms – coughing, congestion, fever, sneezing, pains – and you’ll be instructed to drink fluids and get plenty of rest too.
+The nature of a viral infection limits what your healthcare provider can prescribe to help once you have a cold or the flu.
+There are classes of antiviral medications that may be offered, but their effectiveness has been questioned.
+Conventional medicines tend to focus on treating the symptoms – coughing, congestion, fever, sneezing, and pains – and you’ll be instructed to drink fluids and get plenty of rest too.
 Basically, it’s about soothing the symptoms and waiting for your body’s immune system to take control of the situation.
 Chicken soup, probiotics, and taking zinc lozenges are also helpful during your recovery time.

-If you’re currently on prescribed medication or other herbal supplements, consult your doctor before using herbal remedies.
-In fact it’s probably best to chat to your doctor before taking any herbal remedies.
-Keep in mind that herbs can react with one another and with medications and can cause quite serious complications.
-Also be careful to use the right part of the herb, and to prepare it properly.
-Stick to well-known and safer herbs if there’s an option to choose from and make sure that you’re not allergic before using a new herb.
+If you’re currently on prescribed medication or other herbal supplements, consult your doctor or herbal practitioner before using herbal remedies.
+Herbs can react with one another and also with medications, and in some cases, this can cause complications.
+When beginning to grow and use your own herbs, stick to well-known and safer herbs such as those below.
+It’s also important to make sure that you’re not allergic before using a new plant.

 Herbs for the Common Cold and Flu